san2130/I-Chip-22/README.md

 - Now we simply encrypt the image plane by plane.
 But to make the cipher strong, before the start of a new plane, we re-initialize the LFSRs following the same steps mentioned earlier.

 ## Approach
-Vivado Xilinx Design Suite was used to implement and simulate the circuit design.
+Vivado Xilinx Design Suite was used to implement and simulate the circuit design. ([Detailed Report](https://github.com/san2130/I-Chip22/blob/main/Report.pdf))
 - First the (256*256) grayscale image is converted to a hexadecimal file using a MATLAB [script](/).
 - The contents of the hexfile is read in the testbench and stored in an array of 8 bit registers ‘mem’.